-7) In a requisition system, decision-making is centralized.
-TRUE FALSE 8) Dispensed-to-user data comes only from Service Delivery Points (SDPs) or Lady Health Workers.
+6) An example of lead time would be the three days it takes for your order to get to the regional warehouse.
+It also includes the time it takes to get to you and the time it takes to make it available for use.
+TRUE FALSE 7) Dispensed-to-user data comes only from Service Delivery Points (SDPs) or Lady Health Workers.
+TRUE FALSE 8) In a Demand or Request system, decision- making is centralized.
 TRUE FALSE 9) A pipeline is all the storage facilities in a system.
 Also includes the transportation involved TRUE FALSE 10) The pipeline for Health Commodities (other than contraceptives) for LHW program flows in this order: Central, PPIU, District Store, First Level, Lady Health Workers TRUE FALSE